cking2/HistoricalCardBoardApp/README.md

 You can find more information on installing Ruby and using rake tasks to simplify app development here: https://rally1.rallydev.com/apps/2.0p/doc/#!/guide/appsdk_20_starter_kit

-To launch chrome with cross-origin checks and file checks disabled, on windows it will look something like:
+To launch chrome with cross-origin checks and file access checks disabled, on windows it will look something like:

-    Google Chrome.exe --disable-web-security --allow-file-access-from-files
+    %LOCALAPPDATA%\Google\Chrome\Application\chrome.exe --disable-web-security --allow-file-access-from-files

 On mac: